We are Oxfordshire Liveable Streets

 Simon Pratt

 Simon was a founding Director of OLS in 2018 and he has lived in Blackbird Leys for 12 years and in Oxfordshire for 18 years.
-He has worked with Sustrans for 26 years; his current role as Head of Network Development UK supports colleagues in developing their improvement plans for the National Cycle Network.
+He worked with Sustrans for 28 years; in his former role as Head of Network Development UK he supported colleagues in developing their improvement plans for the National Cycle Network.
 Simon does not own a car and he says his bike is the easiest way to travel around the city, despite qualifying for a free bus pass.
 His home qualifies for grade A EPC rating, with solar PV, a heat pump and high levels of insulation.

 Danny Yee